Vectorized/solady/README.md

 Feel free to make a pull request.

+Do refer to the [contribution guidelines](https://github.com/Vectorized/solady/issues/19) for more details.

 ## Safety

 This is **experimental software** and is provided on an "as is" and "as available" basis.